programjames/timpviewcsclubweek2/README.md

 *Extra fun* (not necessary for this problem): Try combining using a genetic algorithm with a neural net.
 So, the weights and biases in your neural net could be the genome for the genetic algorithm.
-Use the turn-by-turn inputs + all of the starting inputs as the inputs into the neural net.
+Use the turn-by-turn inputs and the terrain points as the inputs into the neural net.